by-jp/www.byjp.me/content/posts/the-beauty-of-type/index.md

 tags:
   - typography
   - postcards
+summary: I created a font from a piece of art made for me by a friend.
 ---

 Back in July, while recovering from a nasty cold, I received a beautiful postcard from my friend [Richard](https://www.facebook.com/richardjj).
 It displayed an alphabet he created, each letter inspired by a different writing system of the world.